What Is Title Insurance? Coverage In the Event of Hidden Claims

 - Title documents have incorrect or forged signatures.

-- Title records contain errors that impact the title.
+- Title records contain errors that affect the title.

 According to Fidelity National Title Insurance Company, it’s customary for sellers to pay for the owner’s policy in the following states: